-This document gives a general framework for writing report.
+This document gives a general framework for writing the report.
 However there may be specific requirements both from the side of the company and your UT supervisor regarding the report.

 Therefore, please consult your company supervisor and your UT supervisor about their expectations of the report!
 In our experience there are often misunderstanding between students and supervisors about the contents of a report.